kylebarron/kylebarron.github.io/content/posts/geos-wasm/index.md

 Keeping with the Parquet analogy above, there's a [core implementation in C++](https://github.com/apache/arrow/tree/main/cpp/src/parquet), [one in Java](https://github.com/apache/parquet-mr), and [another in Rust](https://github.com/apache/arrow-rs/tree/master/parquet). [^2] But virtually every other stable Parquet library is a binding to one of those.
 The Python and R Parquet implementations are bindings to the C++ one; my [WebAssembly Parquet implementation](https://github.com/kylebarron/parquet-wasm) uses the Rust one. [^1] A [Scala Parquet library](https://github.com/mjakubowski84/parquet4s) appears [to use](https://github.com/mjakubowski84/parquet4s/blob/f41ff6d4203e039a0e52c7d0d5648e24ece37706/build.sbt#L91-L93) the Java implementation.

+Additionally, by having fewer core implementations, it's possible to focus energy on solving bugs in those implementations where previously efforts might have been spread more thin.

 [^1]: Apparently, if you're using the _Arrow_ Java library, it actually [links to the C++ Parquet implementation](https://github.com/apache/arrow/blob/0344a2cdf6219708a25f39e580406e0ce692b61e/java/pom.xml#L1011-L1030) via the Java Native Interface (JNI) instead of using `parquet-mr`.

 [^2]: Well, actually there are [_two_ Rust implementations](https://github.com/jorgecarleitao/parquet2) for technical reasons, but they plan to [converge eventually](https://github.com/jorgecarleitao/arrow2/issues/1429).

 ### WebAssembly Performance

-Up until now I've focused on stability, but performance is crucial (TODO: change wording) as well.
-I think there are two main ways that WebAssembly can speed up code:
+Up until now I've focused on stability, but I believe that WebAssembly can bring a significant performance improvement, especially in specific cases:

-- If the WASM library is faster.
-If you're using a C or Rust library in WebAssembly and that's seen a lot more performance focus than your JS code, the WASM might be faster out of the box.
+- **A faster underlying library.** If you're using a C library that already sees very wide usage, it's probably seen a significant investment in performance compared to your plain-JS option.
-- If you can use a binary data representation with [`ArrayBuffer`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) instead of small JS objects, getting data into and out of WebAssembly will be virtually free and you'll avoid tons of time in the garbage collector.
+- **Avoiding the Garbage Collector.** If you can use a binary data representation with [`ArrayBuffer`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) instead of small JS objects, getting data into and out of WebAssembly will be virtually free and you'll avoid tons of time in the garbage collector.
+- **Vectorization.** If you're operating on arrays of values, just moving the for loop from JS to Wasm might be significantly faster.
+In Python I know making a hot loop compiled can be a >10x improvement; I'm not sure exactly what speedup is likely in JS.
+- **Computationally constrained.** Algorithms are good candidates for perf improvement; if your code touches the DOM or is reliant on network requests, it won't get any faster in Wasm.

-As an anecdotal example, last year I found that my WebAssembly Parquet reader was [_480x faster_](https://github.com/visgl/loaders.gl/issues/2144#issue-1198790864) than a pure-JavaScript Parquet reader.
-It was _so fast_ because I benefited from both of the reasons above.
-The Rust library I used had seen a focus on performance optimization and it loaded data into [Apache Arrow](https://arrow.apache.org/), a columnar, binary data format.
-In contrary, the JS library was newer and did a costly transpose from Parquet's native columnar layout to a row-based layout of pure-JS objects.
+As an anecdotal example, a quick test last year found that my Wasm Parquet reader was [**_480x faster_**](https://github.com/visgl/loaders.gl/issues/2144#issue-1198790864) than a pure-JavaScript Parquet reader.
+This speedup was so high because I benefited from all of the reasons above.
+The Rust library I used in Wasm had seen an investment on performance and it loaded data into [Apache Arrow](https://arrow.apache.org/), an efficient in-memory representation.
+In contrary, the JS library was newer and performed a costly transpose from Parquet's native columnar layout to an inefficient row-based layout of pure-JS objects.

 But my point is that by binding to Rust I got these performance optimizations for free!
 I didn't have to put in a year of work; I got to such fast performance over a few weeks of hacking nights and weekends.

-Keep in mind that WebAssembly is not guaranteed to magically improve performance!
-A good case story here is Zaplib's post-mortem, which found [meager performance improvements](https://zaplib.com/docs/blog_post_mortem.html#js-vs-rust) in their case.
-And if your WebAssembly code is interacting with the DOM, you likely won't get any speedup at all.
+Keep in mind that WebAssembly will not magically improve performance in all cases!
+A good case story here is Zaplib's post-mortem, which found [meager performance improvements](https://zaplib.com/docs/blog_post_mortem.html#js-vs-rust) in their specific use case.

-My intuition is that code that's computationally-constrained and can take [`ArrayBuffer`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) as input and output has potential to be sped up in WebAssembly.
-Especially if you can vectorize the code by moving a loop out of JavaScript and into Wasm.

 ### So...
 Turf?
 JSTS?